 I do like to have as many unique pieces in my prop collection as possible, ones that won’t show up on a hundred other blogs.
 When it happens it’s fine, it is only the bloggers that have those particular items that notice, normal readers are none the wiser.

 Returning home with my haul, I picked up some colourful jam jars and lanterns amongst other things, I decided to ease my guilt by cooking the neglected tribe food.
 I felt fried bread with some tasty fillings for lunch would do the trick.

-This gozlame dough couldn’t be simpler.
-Just flour, water and salt.
+This gozleme dough couldn’t be simpler.
+Just flour, yoghurt and salt.
 Give it a knead and leave it to stand while you chop up the filling ingredients.
 Then it is a case of assembling, cooking and eating.

 I’m only giving you the recipe for the dough as fillings are only limited by your imagination, though I have thrown in some suggestions.
 On this particular occasion I used a filling of English spinach, pickled jalapenos, egg and feta cheese.
 A wedge of lemon was served on the side to squeeze over.

 The spinach was rinsed and chopped, the jalapenos chopped as well, a whole egg broken over the spinach and feta crumbled on top.
-The gozlame are then folded like and envelope, ready to fry on a low heat in a non stick pan.
+The gozleme are then folded like an envelope, ready to fry on a low heat in a non stick pan.